stavros-k/docs/docs/windows/1-wds-windows-server.md

 After you added an image, you can attach an answer file you [created](./assessment-deployment-kit).

 - Right Click the Install Image and click `Properties`
-- Select `Allow iamge to isntall in unattended mode`
+- Select `Allow image to install in unattended mode`
 - Click `Select File...`
 - Click `Browse`
 - Select the Answer File you saved earlier